 The Independence River Wild Forest is popular for many different recreational uses.
 The Otter Creek Horse Trail system provides over 60 miles of equestrian trails on the western boundary of the Wild Forest.
 While to the north, the Stillwater Reservoir provides for water related activities, camping and access to the Five Ponds Wilderness Area.

-Most of the campsites on Stillwater Reservoir can only be reached by boat, except for campsite #44 (handicapped accessible) and campsite #43.
-Look below for a map and a picture of campsite #43, which can be reached via Big Moose Road.
+Most of the campsites on Stillwater Reservoir can only be reached by boat, except for campsite #44 (handicapped accessible) and campsite #43, which can be reached via Big Moose Road.
 You'll require a short walk of about 500 feet to reach the campsite from the road.
 There are no picnic tables or a privy at campsite #43.
 The panorama above was taken from the shores of Stillwater Reservoir near campsite #43.

 Campsite 43 on Stillwater Reservoir

 During winter months, snowmobiling is the most popular recreational pursuit in this wild forest.
 Corridor trails provide a connection between Brantingham and areas to the south with Stillwater, and points north.
 Numerous motor vehicle roads, such as the McCarthy Road, Basket Factory Road and Smith Road offer access into the interior of the wild forest.
 Designated campsites along these roads are commonly used during the big-game season by hunters and by others during other times of the year.
 Look below for a map that shows some of the roadside campsites.
 These primitive campsites are free and first come, first serve (there are no reservations).